Did You Get a Social Security Disability Denial? Here’s Your Next Step

 - Federal Court: If you’re denied again, you can sue Social Security in federal court and ask a federal judge to order changes to your disability decision.

 This can all feel overwhelming.
-Let the lawyers at Levine Benjamin handle the legal issues and legwork, so you can focus on what’s most important: feeling your best.
+Let the lawyers at Levine Benjamin handle the legal issues and legwork of appealing your Social Security Disability denial, so you can focus on what’s most important: feeling your best.

 In fact, a Government Accountability Office study found you’re almost three times more likely to win benefits at a hearing if you have representation.